ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 **Blueman 2.2.4 which offers comprehensive management of Bluetooth devices and much improved pairing compatibility** 💙🦷

+I also patched `mate-power-manager`, `ayatana-indicator-power` and Yaru to **add support for battery powered gaming input devices, such as controllers 🎮 and joysticks 🕹**

 ### Active Directory

 And in case you missed it, the Ubuntu Desktop team added the option to enroll